conradferns/CISSP/Domain2.md

-# CISSP Domain 2 Study Points
+# Domain 2 Key Points

 - **Protecting Secrets in Memory**: It’s tough to keep secrets safe in memory since they often end up decrypted on the memory block.